 Japanese Knotweed Excavation and Removal – Prevention of Cross-site Contamination

 When carrying out Excavation and Removal works on a site, Japanese Knotweed Expert take a number of steps to prevent any cross-site contamination.
 To do this, we will need to take the measurements of the site to ensure that the correct amount of soil is excavated.

 Additional steps we take include:

 - Where possible, we designate a clean hard-standing road into and out of the site.
 If not possible, we use hard standing in the area where the trucks are going to be filled up with contaminated soil.
 We also wash the wheels of the trucks off before they leave the site.
 These measures are taken to prevent the Japanese knotweed from spreading.

 - We cordon off the site so that only our trained team members can access the area.
 This helps to further prevent any cross-contamination.
 Our team members are also required to clean boots and tools before moving to other areas.

 - We then remove the contaminated soil from the site.
 Any hard standing that has been laid where vehicles have been filled up is also removed from the site and wheels and tracks are then washed.

 - All waste is taken to a licenced landfill site.
 Waste carrier notes are received from the driver and the licenced landfill site.
 This ensures that waste is disposed of correctly and within Hazardous Waste guidelines.

 - Making the site safe is a high priority for us.
 We backfill the excavated area as soon as possible to prevent any accidents.

 The best practive for the treatment of Japanese knotweed is to use a herbicide treatment.
-However, if you are under time constraints and would like to receive more information on how we can move your project along with Japanese knotweed excavation and removal, please contact us, we will be happy to help.
+However, if you are under time constraints and would like to receive more information on how we can move your project along with Japanese knotweed excavation and removal, please contact us.
+We would be happy to help.